 The Four Totally Bad Bear Recoveries: Where Is Today's Market?

 In response to a standing request, here is an updated comparison of four major secular bear markets.
-The numbers are through the Tuesday, June 30 close.
-It's a bit early to chart this potential bear as a result of the COVID-19 pandemic, so we are sticking with the four for now.
+The numbers are through the September 30 close.
+It's a bit early to chart a potential bear as a result of the COVID-19 pandemic, so we are sticking with the four for now.

 This chart series features an overlay of the Four Bad Bears in U.S. history since the equity market peak in 1929.
 They are:

 - The Crash of 1929, which eventually ushered in the Great Depression,

 - The Oil Embargo of 1973, which was followed by a vicious bout of stagflation,

 - The Financial Crisis following the record high in October 2007.